 Son Raymond J. Newman (1908-1964) was born on Feb.
 6, 1908 in Barbour County, most likely in or near Philippi.
 He married Nellie (Mayle) Rhoden (Aug.
 12, 1916- ? ), the daughter of Henry and Minerva Mayle.
 Their wedding nuptials took place on Sept.
 28, 1935, when he was age 27 and she 19.
 Rev. M.C.
 Harris performed the nuptials.
-The couple produced these four known children -- Franklin J. "Frank" Newman, Bonnie Mayle, Raymond Junior Newman and Henry "Dwayne" Newman.
+The couple produced these four known children -- Franklin J. "Frank" Newman, Bonniadean "Bonnie" Mayle, Raymond Junior Newman and Henry "Dwayne" Newman.
 Two step-children were part of this family -- Kenneth Newman and Sharon Deloris Humphreys.
+When the federal census enumeration was made in 1940, the family lived in Philippi, with Raymond earning a living as a laborer with the Works Progress Administration, as were many in the family.
 The Newmans later separated and divorced, with Raymond remaining in Philippi and Nellie making her home in Canton, Stark County, OH.
 Raymond was employed as a laborer in and around Philippi.
 He passed into eternity at the age of 56 on July 21, 1964, and his remains were placed into eternal rest in the Welch Cemetery in Philippi.
 His Barbour County death record listed his parents as "Truman Newman" and "Aulda Jaye Mayle."
 The Barbour Democrat published an obituary which said he was survived by 11 grandchildren.
 Nellie's fate is not yet known but will be reported here when discovered.